Manchester City are celebrating the greatest season in the club’s history after Pep Guardiola’s side beat Inter Milan to complete the Treble.

-Manchester United became the first side in history to win the Champions League as part of a treble, Sir Alex Ferguson’s side immortalising themselves into English football history following an unforgettable campaign.
+Manchester United became the first side in history to win the Champions League as part of a treble, as Sir Alex Ferguson’s side immortalised themselves into English football history following an unforgettable campaign.

 United had dominated the early years of the Premier League era but were yet to transfer that form into continental competition, only for everything to click into place during a season of unprecedented success.

-The summer signings of Jaap Stam and Dwight Yorke added huge quality at either end of the pitch, with the latter finishing as the club’s leading scorer and forming a telepathic understanding with strike partner Andy Cole in attack, the duo dovetailing perfectly on some memorable European nights.
+The summer signings of Jaap Stam and Dwight Yorke added huge quality at either end of the pitch.
+The latter finished as the club’s leading scorer and formed a telepathic understanding with Andy Cole in attack, with the duo dovetailing perfectly on some memorable European nights.

-Old adversaries Arsenal were pipped to the Premier League title by just a single point on the final day of the season, the Red Devils defeating Tottenham to secure the first of their treble of trophies.
+Old adversaries Arsenal were pipped to the Premier League title by just a single point on the final day of the season, as the Red Devils came from behind to beat Tottenham and secure the first of their treble of trophies.

-The Gunners were also defeated in the semi-finals of the FA Cup in thrilling circumstances, United overcoming the sending off of Roy Keane to emerge victorious in extra-time, Ryan Giggs’ sensational solo goal sealing victory before Newcastle were beaten in the Wembley final.
+The Gunners were also defeated in the semi-final of the FA Cup in thrilling circumstances.
+United overcame a Roy Keane red card to emerge victorious in extra-time, courtesy of a sensational solo goal from Ryan Giggs, before Newcastle were beaten in the Wembley final.

-The highlight of the club’s season was undoubtedly their run to European success, however, progressing from a Group of Death featuring both Bayern Munich and Barcelona, before knockout stage victories over Inter Milan and Juventus – the latter seeing United come from two goals down in Turin – before a final rematch against Bayern.
+The highlight of the club’s season was undoubtedly their run to European success.
+United progressed from a Group of Death featuring both Bayern Munich and Barcelona, before knockout stage victories over Inter Milan and Juventus.
+The latter tie saw United come from two goals down in the second leg in Turin, before a final rematch against Bayern.

-Their Champions League venture looked like ending in heartbreak as Ferguson’s side trailed heading into stoppage-time, only for late, late goals from Teddy Sheringham and Ole Gunnar Solskjaer to seal a dramatic victory and historic treble.
+Their Champions League venture looked like ending in final heartbreak as Ferguson’s side trailed heading into stoppage-time, only for late, late goals from substitutes Teddy Sheringham and Ole Gunnar Solskjaer to seal a dramatic victory and a historic treble.

-It would be a decade before another side matched United’s feat and secured a treble-winning season, with Barcelona conquering both Spain and Europe under the guidance of a fresh-faced Pep Guardiola during the 2008/09 season.
+It was a decade before another side matched Manchester United’s feat and secured a treble-winning season, with Barcelona conquering both Spain and Europe under the guidance of a fresh-faced Pep Guardiola during the 2008/09 season.